Gregory W. Moeller: Education and early career

-Idaho state court
+Judicial career

-District Court
+State district court

 In 2009, Governor Butch Otter appointed Moeller as a state judge on the Idaho District Court for the 7th judicial district.
 He was re-elected in 2010 and 2014.

 Supreme Court

-In June 2018, Idaho Supreme Court justice Joel Horton announced his retirement, effective at the end of December.
+In June 2018, Idaho Supreme Court justice Joel D. Horton announced his retirement, effective at the end of December.
 The Idaho Judicial Council provided Governor Butch Otter with three replacement candidates to choose from: Moeller and attorneys Rebecca Rainey and Mary York.
 Otter announced on November 30 that he had selected Moeller for the vacancy.

 Moeller was sworn in on January 3, 2019, and ran unopposed in the 2020 election, held during the state primary in the spring..